Loading NuWatt Energy...

 240 MWh x $85.00/MWh for 15 years ($309,600 total)

-Additional MACRS deductions in Years 2-6 plus annual electricity savings ($62,400/yr) and ADI revenue ($20,640/yr for 15 years) further reduce effective cost.
+Annual electricity savings ($62,400/yr) and ADI revenue ($20,640/yr for 15 years) further reduce effective cost.
+With 100% bonus depreciation, the full basis is expensed in Year 1, so there are no residual MACRS deductions in later years.
 Typical payback: 3-5 years for NJ C-corps.

 Common questions from CFOs, business owners, and tax advisors about MACRS solar depreciation in New Jersey.